danielsaidi/website_danielsaidi/collections/_posts/2022/2022-07-01-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 }
 ```

 As you can see, we have to duplicate the `isUnderlined` logic from earlier.
-This is a clear indication (and the content for another post) that we should find a way to simplify this logic later on.
+This is a clear indication (and the content for another post) that we should find a way to simplify this logic further.

 However, let's leave it like this for now, and instead discuss how we can set this new attribute.
-We can't use the text view's `attributedString`, since it's not mutable, so we have to find another way.
+We can't change the text view's `attributedString`, since it's not mutable, so we have to find another way.

 Turns out that `UIKit` has a non-optional `textStorage`, while `NSKit` has an optional property with the same name and type.
 Let's use this to add a `mutableAttributedString` to the text view types: